This Georgia County May Close All But Two Polling Places

 The proposal has quickly become a messy campaign issue, even as it veers away from stereotypes about Democratic and Republican stances on voting issues.

 Amplifying the political stakes is a historic contest for governor in Georgia this November.
-Democrat Stacey Abrams would be the first black, female governor in the U.S. She founded a group called the New Georgia Project, with the goal of registering voters of color and encouraging them to show up at the polls.
+Democrat Stacey Abrams would be the first black female governor in the U.S. Abrams founded a group called the New Georgia Project, with the goal of registering voters of color and encouraging them to show up at the polls.

 Abrams' opponent, Republican Brian Kemp, is Georgia's secretary of state, the top election official in the state.
 Kemp boasts about being tough on voter fraud.
-In 2014, and Abrams clashed over voter registration forms submitted by contractors of the New Georgia Project.
+In 2014, he and Abrams clashed over voter registration forms submitted by contractors of the New Georgia Project.

-Republicans and Democrats in Georgia, including Kemp and Abrams, say they're opposed to closing the polling places.
+Republicans and Democrats in Georgia, including Kemp and Abrams, say they are opposed to closing the polling places.
 Randolph County residents and civil rights groups, including the ACLU of Georgia, argue the proposal would make voting especially difficult for African-Americans and people with low incomes who live on the county's fringes.

-The controversy highlights the challenges of running elections in rural jurisdictions often struggling financially.
-There's no public transportation in Randolph County and as some residents have pointed out, many young and elderly people don't have cars, so traveling the extra distance can be a deterrent to voting.
+The controversy highlights the challenges of running elections in rural jurisdictions that are often struggling financially.
+There's no public transportation in Randolph County, and as some residents have pointed out, many young and elderly people don't have cars, so traveling the extra distance can be a deterrent to voting.

-"The people that we work against on a daily basis, since emancipation, no longer put up 'white-only' signs, and 'colored-only' signs, they do other things," says Bobby Fuse, an activist in the area.
+"The people that we work against on a daily basis, since emancipation, no longer put up 'white only' signs and 'colored only' signs, [but] they do other things," says Bobby Fuse, an activist in the area.

-"You can't stop us all, but they're going to try to stop the ones that they can by closing the precincts," voter and activist, Sandra Willis, says.
-She says Republicans are worried they can't beat a strong candidate like Abrams.
+"You can't stop us all, but they're going to try to stop the ones that they can by closing the precincts," voter and activist Sandra Willis says.
+Republicans are worried they can't beat a strong candidate like Abrams, Willis says.

 But Mike Malone, the election consultant who was hired to advise Randolph County, explained in a public meeting last week that the proposal is about saving money.
 "The trend in Georgia, and other states, is to reduce the polling places, to reduce election costs, which is natural," he said.

-But today the county announced it's terminating its contract with Malone.
+Thursday, however, the county announced it is terminating its contract with Malone.
 That came just a day before the board is expected to make a decision about closing the seven polling places ahead of the November midterms.
 Malone did not respond to calls or text messages asking for comment.

-"If I was going to suppress voters, I probably would not choose a county the size of Randolph to create this controversy," says Tommy Coleman, the County's lawyer, "As a practical matter, it would have a marginal effect on the election."
+"If I was going to suppress voters, I probably would not choose a county the size of Randolph to create this controversy," says Tommy Coleman, the county's lawyer.
+"As a practical matter, it would have a marginal effect on the election."

-Randolph County is controlled by Democrats, and Republicans argue the move is a scheme to keep their voters from the polls.
+Randolph County is controlled by Democrats, and Republicans argue the move is a scheme to keep Republican voters from the polls.
 Coleman says closing some polls in an effort to consolidate resources makes sense, but the idea needs more research and probably shouldn't happen just months before the election.
 Civil rights groups are threatening lawsuits if the county approves the plan on Friday.